SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

 ## Performance

-AMR API processes jobs through a queue mechanism with pre-configured workload management settings.
+AMR API processes jobs through a queue mechanism with preconfigured workload management settings.
 AMR API processes the jobs on a best-effort basis, without Service Level Agreement (SLA) or guaranteed performance.

 ### Lab-tested performance baseline

-We have completed preliminary performance tests in lab setting.
+We tested the performance in lab setting.
 AMR API exported about 400 items per second for every 250-K objects, in the average case.
 The peak performance reached 700 items per second.

 There are multiple factors that affect the real-life performance.
 These factors include: